lsseong/tutorial_ethereum/README.md

 ### Trie - data structure to hold transaction and hashing

-Radix - a tree structure to lookup value by path Patricia - a radix tree with 2 child nodes
-Merkle - a tree structure where node value is a hash of child nodes Patricia - a mixture of radix and merkle tries (used in Etherium)
+Radix - a tree structure to lookup value by path Patricia - a radix tree with 2 child nodes.
+"Practical Algorithm To Retrieve Information Coded In Alphanumeric" (PATRICIA) Merkle - a tree structure where node value is a hash of child nodes Patricia - a mixture of radix and merkle tries (used in Etherium)